starburstdata/presto-minio/README.md

 (2 rows)
 ```

 Next, let's create a new table via Presto and copy the CSV data into ORC format.
+Before you do that, make a new bucket in Minio named `customer-data-orc`.

 ```
 presto:default> create table customer_orc(id varchar,fname varchar,lname varchar) with (format = 'ORC', external_location = 's3a://customer-data-orc/');